 We hold extensive stock of each model (unless otherwise indicated) with dispatch same working day for orders placed before 3pm on any working day.

-We first started selling speed camera locators right here at SpeedCamerasUK.com in August 2003, so we've just celebrated our 10th year of selling detectors online.
+We first started selling speed camera locators right here at SpeedCamerasUK.com in August 2003.
 We also sell the same products at our sister website ActiveGPS where we also sell an extensive range of GPS products, accessories and mapping software.

 To view the latest range of speed camera detectors to buy click here.